nanobox-io/nanobox-docs/source/local-config/nanobox-config-yml.html.md

 description: The config.yml defines configuration options for your local Nanobox container.
 ---

-The first time a `nanobox dev` or `nanobox sim` command is run, Nanobox creates a `.nanobox` directory in your user home directory.
-Inside of this directory, you can either find or create a `config.yml` file.
-The `.nanobox/config.yml` defines configuration options for your Nanobox container.
+Nanobox configuration settings are stored inside your user home directory inside of `.nanobox/config.yml`.
+The first time any `nanobox` command is run, Nanobox will walk through each of these settings.

 #### .nanobox/config.yml
 ```yaml